-The next step is to calculate how much manure is being produced by your horses.
-In general, a 1,000-pound (lb) horse will produce approximately 50 pounds of manure in a day, which does not include bedding.
+The next step is to calculate how much manure is being produced by your animals.
+In general, a broiler chicken will produce approximately 0.23 pounds of manure in a day.
 An example calculation follows:

-Manure volume produced by 1 horse per month:
+Manure volume produced by one broiler per average growing period (48 days):